tomwhartung/edison_arduino/README.md

 ## Subdirectories

+intel_roadshow - what got me started on all this
-intel_roadshow - just a bash script that I wrote hoping it would run at startup.
+	Contains a bash script that I wrote hoping it would run at startup.
 	This did not work but I want to keep it for future reference anyways.

+my_examples - modifications to the supplied examples

 ## Downloads